 JLSC provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 In order to lower barriers to publication for authors, JLSC does not charge submission or any other form of author fees.

-The journal’s publisher, Pacific University Libraries, focuses on making content discoverable and accessible through indexing services.
+The journal’s publisher, Iowa State University Digital Press, focuses on making content discoverable and accessible through indexing services.
 Content is also archived to ensure long-term availability.
 JLSC is indexed by the following services:

-To ensure permanency of the journal, JLSC utilises the Portico archiving system to create permanent archives for the purposes of preservation and restoration.
-This service began with Volume 2, Issue 4; back content should be added by the end of the 2015-2016 fiscal year.
+To ensure permanency of the journal, JLSC utilizes the Portico archiving system to create permanent archives for the purposes of preservation and restoration.

 If the journal is not indexed by your preferred service, please let us know by emailing firstname.lastname@example.org.